takari/jdkget/README.md

 - replace internal XML code with dd-plist which is small and uses the JDK's XML classes
 - replace plexus-utils with JDK directory/file code
 - replace simpleframework XML in xar with JDK XML code: https://github.com/sprylab/xar/issues/1
+- ask xar guys to do a release so I can do a release
 - figure out how to get the <=1.6 JDKs from Apple automatically

 ## NOTES